-Let us begin by introducing the characters you will hear throughout this work.
+Let us begin by introducing the characters in this text.

 A computer science major at a university from Germany